babenkoivan/elastic-scout-driver-plus/README.md

 }
 ```

-This will allow for custom routing on index and delete operations.
+Custom routing is automatically applied to all index and delete operations.